 Environmental justice has two components to it: the choices that you can make and the choices that you cannot make.
 There are many choices that you can make every day to improve your situation and protect the environment.
 For example, carpooling is an effective way to reduce pollution in your local environment.
 The same can be said for recycling and many other actions that people do every day.

 The choices that you cannot make tend to be the ones that have the largest impact.
-For example, stopping a large company mining for uranium near your town is a decision that you are not able to make.
+For example, a large company being able to mine for uranium near your town is a decision that you are not able to make.
 For whatever reason, the company was allowed to start its operations.
 While this can create a serious problem for your community, you may be able to do something about it.
 If you partner with a lawyer, you may be able to take legal action to stop the company’s actions that are hurting your community.

 Examples of Environmental Injustice